 The Walters were justifiably proud of Cedar Rock.
 Very little has been altered on the estate since its construction and the structure and furnishings are in good condition.
 The Walters wished to assure preservation of the residence.
 They established a private trust fund that has several charitable obligations ahead of, but including Cedar Rock.
 This year adults are asked to donate $5 to help it in its efforts to assist with operational funding.
 Your support is not only crucial; it is appreciated by all who enjoy this Wright designed jewel.

-The Walter Residence and the Visitor Center are open to the public Memorial Day Weekend through October 31, Wednesday through Sunday.
+The Walter Residence and the Visitor Center are open to the public Memorial Day Weekend into October, Wednesday through Sunday.
 Guided tours of the house depart the Visitor Center on the hour from 10:00 a.m. through 3:00 p.m.
 We request you please reserve your party's tour.
 All tour requests need size of party, with desired date and time.
 Include a contact name and telephone number so that we may confirm your selection or possibly reschedule.
 The park telephone number is 319-934-3572 or email email@example.com. .
 Walk-ins are accepted only as space permits.
 School group tours are available, please contact the park for further information.

 To find Cedar Rock (the Frank Lloyd Wright house) from Cedar Rapids: